Indoor garden ideas –14 refreshing ways to elevate your home with plants

 Be inspired by this tranquil space and create a similar feel by grouping pockets of houseplants throughout a space, so you walk amongst greenery as you move around a room.

-Speaking of pots, these are ideal for creating indoor gardens on a smaller scale.
-There are lots of flowers you can easily grow on a windowsill.
-Group together plants that are going to add different heights, shapes and textures to turn even a small setup into a real display.
+Bringing in trending pots for an indoor garden can add oodles of style to your home.
+Group together plants that are going to add different heights, shapes, and textures to turn even a small setup into a real display.
 Snake plants, Peperomia, and Calatheas all look wonderful together as they are all so different.

 'Consider Bird of Paradise, as this is a medium to large indoor tree, and start narrow at the base and branch outward into a 'V' shape,' says Kat.
 'These like bright, indirect-to-medium light.
 The Kentia palm has a narrow trunk and base with branches that reach outward into a 'fountain' effect at the top.
 The Dracaena Marginata is a unique tropical plant with very narrow, sometimes curvy stems/trunks topped with sprays of long thin pompoms of foliage.
 I love the multi-stem options as they give the best dimension without taking up very much space.
 These are easy to care for, prefer bright, indirect light, and are available in unique color variegations, including some with pink-ish foliage.'

-Indoor trees and larger, more statement houseplants add so much interest to a softer room like a living room or a bedroom.
-They're also some of the easiest low maintenance houseplants for indoor gardening.
-It's just not what you expect to see towering out of a sofa.
+Indoor trees and larger, more statement greens are the best plants for indoor zen garden.
 This is the living room of designer Crystal Sinclair, and as well as that wonderful clash of green and purple, we love how the soft curves of this room sit with the architectural plants.

-But what are the best indoor trees to bring into your home to create this look?
+But what are the best trees to grow in pots to create this look?
 'In magazines, they usually style the space with a tree; the tree doesn't stay there,' says Crystal.
 'That said, every client wants a tree, and try as I have, I haven't found many that like the indoors even with decent lighting.
 Lemon trees are a good option; so are ficus trees.
 In my house I have an agave (a fave of mine) and a plumeria - both need a lot of light!'

 When creating a modern garden indoors, approach it as if you were styling any other part of your home.
 'When creating an indoor garden you want to start with scale – not all rooms need to be filled with plants,' says Alice.
 'Often, in a smaller room, one key plant within eye line of the door will give the impact of the room being 'planty'- a lovely fuzzy Asparagus Fern, for example, adding some great texture to a desk or a cascading Philodendron just by a window will add interest to a small room.'